wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 frequency
 ^^^^^^^^^

 Prevents a command from being executed in less time than the specified time (in seconds).
+This options can be used with *command* and *full_command*.

 +--------------------+--------------------------------+
 | **Default value**  | n/a                            |